 Have you ever paid attention to how body language expresses an unspoken language?
 It’s fascinating how even minor movements can send a message of tension, flirtation, or annoyance.
 While some of this comes from subtle hand gestures or posture, much of it comes from the “windows to the soul”–the eyes.
-My sons learned this early on.
-As toddlers, they would make eye contact with me, testing the waters on occasion when they’d start getting rowdy in public.
-A simple raise of my brow reminded them that there was always a time-out corner nearby.

 When you paint like a sculptor, you go from the general to the specific.
 You apply the paint as broadly as if you were a sculptor creating the shapes.
 First you mass in the shadows, allowing them to connect on the dark side of the form.
 Next you develop the mid-values, taking care with the direction and placement of your strokes as you turn them in and out of the form.
 Then you refine the details with touches that reinforce the direction of light and, finally, you drop in the highlights.

 With a relatively dry brush, draw a trapezoid into which you can build the eye socket.
 Use burnt sienna and ivory black to make a color similar to burnt umber.
 The color at this dry-sketch stage establishes the footprint where you’ll build the flat planes.
 Inside the socket, paint a circle for the eyeball.
 In the center of this circle, draw two concentric circles that look like the bull’s-eye of a target.

 Place a small arrow as a reminder of the direction of light (you can paint over the arrow later).
 Create a thin, dark mixture of burnt sienna and ivory black to drybrush inside the eye socket and on the shadow side of the eyeball.

 3. Place mid-values